ArtRage: Tools and Features

-ArtRage offers a realistic colour blending option as well as standard digital RGB based blending.
+ArtRage offers a specialised colour blending option as well as standard digital RGB based blending.
 It is turned off by default as it is memory intensive but can be turned on from the Tools menu.
 The most noticeable effect is that green is produced when yellow and blue are mixed.

 The color picker supports HSL and RGB colors.

 Custom resources

-One of the less well known features of ArtRage is the custom resource options.
 Users can create their own versions of various resources and tools, or record scripts, and share them with other users.
-Users can save their resource collections as a Package File (.arpack), which acts similar to a ZIP file.
-It allows folders of resources to be shared and automatically installed.
+Users can save their resource collections as a Package File (.arpack), which allows folders of resources to be shared and automatically installed.
 ArtRage can import some Photoshop filters, but not all.
 It only supports .ttf (TrueType Fonts) which it reads from the computer's fonts folder.

 Package files do not work with versions earlier than 3.5.
 ArtRage Studio does not support Photoshop filters, or allow sticker creation, and has fewer options overall.

-Alternatively, individual resources can be shared directly.
-Most of the resources have specific file types.
+Individual resources can be shared directly, though most resources have specific file types.